-Singasari Temple is a part of Malang heritage.
-If You are interested enjoy other tourism in Malang Batu City.
+Singasari Temple in Malang is a part of Malang heritage.
+If You are interested enjoy other tourism in East Java Island.
 You can read the tour package option mbelow.

-- Mount Bromo, Madakaripura Waterall Tour 2 Days
+- Mount Bromo, Waterall Tour package 2 Days

 - Mount Bromo, Tumpak Sewu Waterfall Tour Package 3 Days